GreenVeggi/Thoth/pages/common knowledge effect.md

-- Tendency for groups to spend more time discussing information that all members know (shared information) and less time examining information that only a few members know (unshared); also: shared information bias.
+- Tendency for [[group]]s to spend more time discussing information that all members know (shared information) and less time examining information that only a few members know (unshared); also: [[shared information bias]].
+	- Forsyth, D. R. (2019).
+Group dynamics (Seventh edition).
+Cengage.